 Palo Santo Hotel

-Palo Santo Hotel is a beautiful eco-hotel in the center of Buenos Aires.
+A beautiful eco-hotel in the city center.
 The hotel was built to LEED standards.
 Palo Santo’s operations are environmentally friendly, including careful selection of materials, equipment and suppliers to reduce the environmental impact of the hotel’s construction and operations.
 Palo Santo Hotel’s mission is to provide a modern, intelligent, luxurious, green stay and the hotel emphasises comfort, privacy, elegance and beauty.

 This boutique design hotel is set in a quiet area of “Palermo Hollywood”, an area with several TV, radio and film studios nearby.
 The neighbourhood is famous for its art galleries, design furniture shops and some of the best restaurants in Buenos Aires.
 It is only 15 minutes walking distance from the Botanical Gardens & the Zoo.